Should You Rent or Buy When You Move to the Suburbs?

 Connecticut has a state income tax that maxes out at 6.99%.
 When you compare that to New York's 8.82% or New Jersey's 8.97%, Connecticut comes out lower.
 That matters if you're moving from one of those states.

-Property taxes in Connecticut are generally lower than Westchester County in New York, though they vary by town.
-Greenwich's property taxes are on the higher side within Connecticut, but still competitive compared to similar towns in New York.
+Property taxes in Connecticut are generally lower than Westchester County, NY, though they vary by town.
+Greenwich's property taxes are on the higher side within CT, but still highly competitive comparing apples-to-apples with NY suburbs.

 Making Your Decision